 Introduction

-Power Station interface standards exist in order to aid in interoperability between Power Station products from different manufacturers.
+Power Station Interface Standard exist in order to aid in interoperability between Command Station and Power Station products from different manufacturers.

 Served Use Cases

-Document the two predominate types of Power Station Interface.
+Document the two predominant types of Power Station Interface.

-The intent is that any Command Station, Power Station, or Power Station Interface Repeater which conforms to the standard, from any manufacturer, will be interoperable within a given Power Station Interface type.
+The intent is that any Command Station, Power Station, or Power Station Interface Repeater which conforms to the Standard, from any manufacturer, will be interoperable within a given Power Station Interface type.

 Unserved Use Cases

-It is not the purpose of the standard to ensure that Command Stations, Power Stations, or Power Station Interface Repeaters are inter-operable between different Power Station Interface types.
+It is not the purpose of the Standard to ensure that Command Stations, Power Stations, or Power Station Interface Repeaters are inter-operable between different Power Station Interface types.

+It is not the purpose of the Standard to define Power Station Feedback, communication from the Power Station to the Command Station.
+Other Standard may cover this use case.

 Annotations to the Standard